-The case of C, a four year old boy with a diagnosis of Autism who disliked washing his hair and had a meltdown before every bath time.
+The case of C, a 4-year-old boy with a diagnosis of Autism who disliked washing his hair and had a meltdown before every bath time.

 I visited C and his mother at home to observe bath time.
 During the visit, I videotaped the preparation for bath time and C in the bath.
 As the family had another young boy and his mother was home alone, we agreed that I would leave at the end of bath time and we would meet again in order to analyse the reasons C has meltdowns and how we can support him.

 Having observed the situation, I realised that the main difficulty was that C was unsure about what would happen.
 He did not know whether, once he is in the bath, it will be washing hair day or not.
 Upon watching the video and reflecting on the situation with C’s mother we also understood that he was not sure whether bath time was going to happen at all.
 This lack of clarity caused C anxiety that led to his melt downs.